tyt2y3/tinybind/readme.md

 - using stl `string` and `vector` can make your data structure neat, without the hassle of managing memory manually and keeping a `length` member
 - C macros are dirty and powerful
 - tinyxml rocks
-- tinyxmlbind gives you the closest thing to 'native' data binding without a code generator
+- tinybind gives you the closest thing to 'native' data binding without a code generator

 ## Credit
-- tinyxmlbind
+- tinybind
 	- Chris Tsang
 - TinyXML
 	- Lee Thomason, Yves Berquin, Andrew Ellerton